-S. Review the Fixed Guideway Segments form S-20.
-Discuss with the persons reporting NTD data the Agency Revenue Service Start Date for any segments added in the 2011 report year.
-This is the commencement date of revenue service for each fixed guideway (FG) segment.
+T. Review the S-20 form.
+Discuss with the persons reporting NTD data the Agency Revenue Service Start Date for any segments added in the 2014 report year.
+This is the commencement date of revenue service for each FG/HIB segment.
 Determine that the date is reported as when the agency begins revenue service.
 This may be later than the Original Date of Revenue Service if the transit agency is not the original operator.
-If a segment was added for the 2011 fiscal year, the Agency Revenue Service Date must occur within the transit agency's 2011 fiscal year.
+If a segment was added for the 2014 fiscal year, the Agency Revenue Service Date must occur within the transit agency's 2014 fiscal year.
 Segments are summarized by like characteristics.
-Note that for apportionment purposes under the Capital Program for Fixed Guideway Modernization, the 7-year age requirement for fixed guideway segments is based on the report year when the segment is first reported by any NTD transit agency.
+Note that for apportionment purposes under the State of Good Repair (5337) and Bus and Bus Facilities (5339) programs, the 7-year age requirement for fixed guideway/High Intensity Bus segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, FTA will only consider segments continuously reported to NTD.